 Not personally.
-Several of my classmates do work part-time to have some extra spending cash, but I personally enjoy sleeping a lot when I’m not studying and don’t think I could work my days off without my grades suffering to some extent.
+Several of my classmates at OSU veterinary school do work part-time to have some extra spending cash, but I personally enjoy sleeping a lot when I’m not studying and don’t think I could work my days off without my grades suffering to some extent.

 Have you read or listened to anything worth sharing?

 I love to read for pleasure whenever I have the chance.
 Neil Degrasse Tyson’s books are all great reads, and some of my other favourites include The Martian and Solaris.
 There are a lot of great podcasts out there as well.
 I highly recommend Radiolab!